 Financial support may also be available from individual faculty members who have research funding that supports graduate students as Graduate Research Assistants (GRA).
 The faculty members holding this support select students to fill these positions.

 A small number of the most highly qualified accepted applicants will be nominated by the Department for University Fellowship awards, which carry a monthly stipend, tuition remission, and health insurance benefits.
-These students must meet qualifications set by the School of Interdisciplinary and Graduate Studies.
+These students must meet qualifications set by the Graduate School.

 The following requirements must be met in order to be admitted to the PhD program in the Department of Biology:

 - The applicant must have a baccalaureate degree with a major in biology or an acceptable sub-discipline of biology.